 United States Department of Agriculture, Natural Res.
 Conservation Service.
 2007.
 Invasive Species Technical Note No. MT-17

-®Trademark of The Dow Chemical Company (“Dow”) or an affiliated company of Dow.
-Milestone is not registered for sale or use in all states.
+Milestone herbicide is not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
-Label precautions apply to forage treated with Milestone and to manure from animals that have consumed treated forage within the last three days.
-Consult the label for full details.
+When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas, or rotating the treated area to sensitive crops.
+Consult the label before purchase or use for full details.
 Always read and follow label directions.

 Active ingredients for herbicide products mentioned in this article: Milestone (aminopyralid); Escort (metsulfuron methyl)